At Eye C of E Primary School we encourage everyone to find a love of books and to embark on their reading journey.

 Children are able to win points in their group during the session by: using the sentence starter, completing the sentence starter and ensuring it makes sense, using the given ‘sparkly word’ (encouraging children to extend their sentences, give details and think deeply) and using quotes from the text using a visual action of quotation marks.

-When a child begins school they will be read with by an adult and given an appropriate colour reading book in line with their reading ability.
-As children become more confident and progress in their reading they then will move through the book bands.
+When a child begins school, they will be read with by an adult and given an appropriate colour reading book in line with their reading ability.
+As children become more confident and progress in their reading, they then will move through the book bands.
 Children should be changing their books regularly and their reading should be recorded in their reading record books.
+We are very fortunate at Eye to have a wealth of books (including fiction and non-fiction texts) for the children to enjoy.

 Here is a list of the colour book bands and the order in which they progress.